Iyabo Anisulowo

-Iyabo Veronica Anishulowo (née Ajibogun) is a Nigerian educator and elder stateswoman who served the Federal Government of Nigeria at many levels, she is one of the most prominent female political personalities and proponents of gender equality in Africa.
+Iyabo Veronica Anishulowo (née Ajibogun) is a Nigerian educator and elder stateswoman who served the Federal Government of Nigeria at various levels, she is one of the most prominent female political personalities and proponents of gender equality in Africa.
 She rose through the ranks from grass root level as a teacher to serve as a Federal Minister and Senator.

-Iyabo Anisulowo is described a Liberal Conservative because of her pro-family values and feminine independence through universal quality education stance when she served in the Senate, she is an 'Afropolitan Feminist'.
+Iyabo Anisulowo is often described as a Liberal Conservative because of her pro-family values and feminine independence through universal quality education stance when she served in the Senate, she was recognised as an 'Afropolitan Feminist'.